A flexible way to handle async errors in SwiftUI

 Conclusion

-In this post, we created an observable AlertContext that can be passed around in an app to present alerts from anywhere using a single view binding.
-We then created an ErrorAlertConvertible protocol that can be implemented by any Error that can generate an Alert, and an ErrorAlerter protocol that provides convenient functionality to any view that has an AlertContext instance.
+We then added an ErrorAlertConvertible protocol that can be implemented by any Error that can generate an Alert, and an ErrorAlerter protocol that adds extra functionality to anything with an AlertContext instance.

-Although the post contains a lot of text, the total amount of final code is actually not that much.
-You can have a look at the already implemented types in SwiftUIKit and use them in your own apps if you want.
+Although the post contains a lot of text, the total amount of code is actually not that much.
+You can have a look in SwiftUIKit and use it in your own apps.

-I hope this helps and that you find the approach as usable as I do.
+I hope you find the approach as usable as I do.
 I’d love to hear your thoughts on this, so don’t hesitate to comment or reach out with any thoughts you may have.

 Discussions & More